edwardtfn/TX-Ultimate-Easy/README.md

 TX Ultimate Easy uses Home Assistant's native Events system for reliable automation triggers.
-While sensors show the current state (e.g., button pressed/not pressed), events capture-specific actions like clicks, swipes, and long presses.
+While sensors show the current state (e.g., button pressed/not pressed), events capture-specific actions like clicks, swipes, and long-presses.

 For more details, please refer to our **[Events docs](docs/events.md)**.